Silenttttttt/pow-lock-encryption/README.md

 - **Minimal Server Work**: The server quickly encrypts data using a symmetric key derived from a computational puzzle.
 - **Client-Side Proof-of-Work**: The client must solve a puzzle to derive the symmetric key and decrypt the data.
 - **Configurable Difficulty**: The difficulty of the puzzle can be adjusted to control the computational effort required by the client.
 - **POW-Lock Chain**: An alternative implementation that mitigates parallel processing by requiring the client to solve a series of sequential puzzles, where each solution is dependent on the previous one.
 This approach is safer against parallel processing but may theoretically be less efficient than the original implementation.
+This is the recommended implementation.

 ## How It Works

-### 1. Single Proof-of-Work Implementation

-In this simpler implementation, the client performs a single computational task to decrypt the data.

-#### **Server Setup**:
-- The server generates a random nonce and selects a random starting point within a defined solution space.
-- It finds a solution that meets a specified difficulty requirement and uses this solution as a symmetric key to encrypt the data.
-- The server provides the client with the nonce, encrypted data, and a hash of the solution.

-#### **Client Solve**:
-- The client receives the nonce, encrypted data, and the hash of the solution.
-- It performs computational work to find the solution that matches the hash by iterating through possible solutions.
-- Once the correct solution is found, the client uses it as a symmetric key to decrypt the data.

-### 2. Chained Proof-of-Work Implementation
+### 1. Chained Proof-of-Work Implementation

 In this more advanced version, the client must solve a series of proof-of-work puzzles in sequence, where each solution depends on the result of the previous step.
 This makes it harder for the client to optimize the solve process.